arnavdeepaware/Smart-Pantry/README.md

 ### 🌱 **Why SnackGPT?**

-- **Reduce Food Waste**: By encouraging the use of ingredients before they expire. 🗑️❌
+- 🗑️❌**Reduce Food Waste**: By encouraging the use of ingredients before they expire.
-- **Support Health Goals**: Personalized meal suggestions based on dietary needs and available pantry items. 🥦
+- 🥦**Support Health Goals**: Personalized meal suggestions based on dietary needs and available pantry items.
-- **Save Time & Money**: Maximize pantry usage and minimize trips to the store. ⏰💸
+- ⏰💸**Save Time & Money**: Maximize pantry usage and minimize trips to the store.
-- **Nearby Store Suggestions**: Need an ingredient?
-We’ll help you find it nearby! 🏪
+- 🏪**Nearby Store Suggestions**: Need an ingredient?
+We’ll help you find it nearby!

 Together, we can create a world where sustainability and nutrition are effortless, all while **reducing food waste** and ensuring that **no food goes to waste**! 🌍🍽️